If you are looking for legal representation in your Denver premises liability accident case, Kane Dulin McQuinn Young can help you and your family.

 Additional Examples Of Common Premises Liability Cases In Denver

 It’s important to know that the Colorado Premises Liability Act covers more than just slip and fall cases.
 In cases of pedestrian accidents in Denver, premises liability may come into play when the accident occurs on a property owned or operated by a negligent entity, such as a business or property owner, who failed to maintain safe conditions or provide adequate signage or warnings for pedestrians.
-If you or a loved one has experienced any of the following and it has caused injury, you may be eligible to bring legal action against the negligent third party in a Colorado court of law:
+If you or a loved one has experienced any of the following and it has caused injury, you may be eligible to file a lawsuit with our Denver personal injury lawyers against the negligent third party in a Colorado court of law:

 - Uncleared snow or ice